bartongroup/JSU_ANK_analysis/README.md

-# ANK_repeat_analysis
+# Ankyrin repeats in context with human genetic variation
-This repository contais a set of notebooks and libraries used to analyse the distribution of variants within the ankyrin repeat motif and contextualize it with protein structure data.
+This repository contais a set of notebooks and libraries used to analyse the distribution of missense variants within the ankyrin repeat motif and explain the observed patterns with structural features such as intra-domain contacts, residue solvent accessibility (RSA) or protein-protein interactions.
+Included in this repository, in the _/files_ directory, are the main input files needed to run the notebook.
+These files are the multiple sequence alignment containing the 7,407 reviewed repeat sequences used in this analysis as well as the tables resulting from the packages _VarAlign_ and _ProIntVar_.